 |ωL << R||0.71 √(ωRC)||exp(−0.71 √(ωRC))|

 When we look up the actual attenuation of RG58/U cable at 1 GHz, we find it to be anywhere from 0.3 dB/m to 0.5 dB/m, depending upon the manufacturer, even though all RG58/U has the same diameter copper conductor and shield.
-Our calculation is only 0.15 dB/m.
 We measured the attenuation of several cables at 900 MHz, as we show here, and our measurements agreed roughly with the manufacturer's data sheets.

 We calculated that the attenuation of RG58/U at 1 GHz should be around 0.32 dB/m.
 The actual attenuation is higher because of surface roughness and impurities in the copper, primarily the former.
 The skin depth of 1 GHz in copper is only 2 μm.
-In order to obtain the 0.15 dB/m performance of our prediction, the surface of the copper conductor must be polished to better than 1 μm, or else the skin through which the current flows will be an undulating series of valleys and mountains that greatly increase the effective length of the wire.
+In order to obtain the 0.32 dB/m performance of our prediction, the surface of the copper conductor must be polished to better than 1 μm, or else the skin through which the current flows will be an undulating series of valleys and mountains that greatly increase the effective length of the wire.
 In order to obtain 0.32 dB/m, the surface of the copper must be optically flat (the wavelength of light is roughly half a micron).
 Furthermore, any surface corrosion of the copper will dramatically reduce the conductivity of the surface material.
-Thus our 0.15 dB/m is the theoretical minimum resistance of a 400-μm radius copper conductor with surface roughness ±100 nm and no corrosion or impurities in the surface copper.
+Thus our 0.32 dB/m at 1 GHz is the theoretical minimum resistance of a 400-μm radius copper conductor with surface roughness ±200 nm and no corrosion or impurities in the surface copper.

-The following table shows the perfect-surface attenuation for a 400-μm radius copper conductor, and compares it to the observed attenuation from various manufacturers at a range of frequencies.
+The following table shows the perfect-surface attenuation for RG58/U, accounting for its 400-μm radius central copper conductor and its shield, and compares it to the observed attenuation at range of frequencies.

 |Frequency (MHz)||Perfect (dB/100m)||Measured (dB/100m)|

 Our discusion answers the most important questions about the behavior of transmission lines.
-We show that it is the attenuation of higher frequencies that causes the rounding off of a step-change in voltage, not the dispersion of higher frequencies.
-Indeed, we show that the dispersion of higher frequencies is such that higher frequencies will arrive sooner than lower frequencies.
-A 1-GHz signal will propagate down a 100-m RG58/U cable in 500 ns, while a 1-kHz signal will take 4 μs.
-But the amplitude of the 1-GHz signal, however, will be attenuated by a factor of six hundred by the time it gets to the other end, and the 1-kHz signal will be hardly attenuated at all.
-This late-arrival of the low-frequency component of a signal explains the settling of transitions that we observe at the far end of long transmission lines.
-We show that the attenuation of higher frequencies is dominated by the skin effect, which serves to increase the effective resistance of the transmission line in proportion to the square root of the frequency.
-Once we get above 100 MHz, the surface polish of the conductor starts to dominate the performance of a cable, and we come to understand why the highest-performance coaxial cables use polished silver conductors.
+We show that it is the attenuation of higher frequencies by the skin effect that causes the degradation of voltage transitions on long transmission lines, not the dispersion of higher frequencies.
+Indeed, the dispersion alone would cause the opposite effect: higher frequencies propagate far more quickly than lower frequencies.
+A 1-GHz sinusoid, for example, propagates down a 100-m RG58/U cable in 500 ns, while a 1-kHz sinusoid takes 4 μs.
+The amplitude of the 1-GHz signal, however, will be attenuated by a factor of six hundred by the time it gets to the other end, while the 1-kHz signal will arrive at almost the same amplitude as it entered.
+The late-arrival of the low-frequency component of a signal gives rise to settling times of order microseconds at the far end of hundred-meter cables.
+The attenuation of higher frequencies is dominated by the skin effect, which serves to increase the effective resistance of the transmission line in proportion to the square root of the frequency.
+Once we get above 100 MHz, the surface polish of the conductor begins to limit the performance of a cable, which explains why the best high-frequency coaxial cables use polished silver conductors.